neondatabase/website/content/docs/get-started-with-neon/setting-up-a-project.md

 ![Create a project](/docs/get-started-with-neon/create_project.png)

 3. On the **Project Creation** dialog, specify a name, a PostgreSQL version, and a region.
 If you are a [Pro plan](../introduction/pro-plan) user, you can also specify compute size settings (not shown below).
-Neon supports fixed size computes and Autoscaling (beta).
+Neon supports larger compute sizes and Autoscaling (beta).
 For more information about these options, see [Compute size configuration](../manage/endpoints#compute-size-configuration).

 ![Select project options](/docs/get-started-with-neon/select_project_options.png)

 4. Click **Create project**.

 5. You are presented with the connection details for your new project.
-You can save the connection details or retrieve them later from the **Connection details** widget on the Neon **Dashboard**.
+You can copy the connection details or retrieve them later from the **Connection details** widget on the Neon **Dashboard**.

 ![Connection details dialog](/docs/get-started-with-neon/connection_details_modal.png)